-The Vietnamese education system has achieved some laudable results, including a 98 percent literacy rate.
+The Vietnamese education system has achieved laudable results, including a 98 percent literacy rate.
 However, the demands of a highly competitive global economy require a mix of skills, knowledge and human capital that is being developed with varying quality in Vietnam’s current education system.
 Shortcomings of the education system include insufficient training for lecturers, inadequate instructional methods and limited education management and administration.

-We are partnering with Arizona State University, Intel, a growing number of other corporate sponsors, and top universities and vocational colleges in Vietnam to transform engineering education from passive, theory-based instruction to active, project-based instruction.
-Our objective is to focus on advancing the engineering undergraduate learning outcomes and instructional approaches and pedagogy through an innovative and advanced faculty development program.
-More than 100 faculty members have already benefited from the training and are improving the way they teach.
+- USAID partners with Arizona State University and a growing number of corporate sponsors and top universities in Vietnam to transform science, technology, engineering, and mathematics (STEM) education into active, project-based instruction.
+Our objective is to focus on advancing STEM undergraduate learning outcomes and instructional approaches and pedagogy through an innovative and advanced faculty development program, strengthening higher education policy, and fostering university-private sector collaboration.

 - USAID works with Harvard University’s Ash Center to conduct research, training, and policy dialogue efforts on areas of central importance to the Mekong Region, including economic development, the stewardship of natural resources and the social and economic consequences of the development challenges facing the countries of the Lower Mekong region in the context of environmental change.

 KEY GOVERNMENT OF VIETNAM PARTNERS

 Last updated: April 19, 2017